Modern YEAR THREE

 –REFERENCE: In Detective Comics #850—originally told in Batman #9.
 Batman defeats some gangsters that terrorize the coastline in a submarine disguised as a white whale.
 Batman keeps the whale sub as a trophy that sits docked in the watery bowels of the Batcave.

-Early May—this item is said to specifically occur about two years after Batman has debuted, hence placement here (i.e. twenty-five months into the Dark Knight’s costumed crimefighting career).
+Early May—this item has a fuzzy internal timeline, but it is said to specifically occur about two years after Batman has debuted, hence placement here (i.e. twenty-five months into the Dark Knight’s costumed crimefighting career).
 This item also occurs shortly before Wilson Klass ends his term as mayor of Gotham, which is another reason for its placement here.
 Onto a synopsis.
-A Batman-themed novelty store has opened in Gotham and it’s all the rage, so much so in fact, that kids are killing each other for the expensive merchandise.
+A Batman-themed novelty store (The Belfry) has opened in Gotham and it’s all the rage, so much so in fact, that kids are killing each other for the expensive merchandise.
 I mean, wouldn’t you kill for a pair of Nike Air Batmans?
 Bruce tries to buy out the novelty store in an effort to shut it down, but his effort fails.
 When a serial killer called The Circuit Rider comes to Gotham, Mayor Wilson Klass and Captain Gordon panic.
 Klass calls in the FBI while Gordon sends Barbara and James Jr temporarily out of town.
-Batman releases a public video condemning Bat-merchandise and Bat-related violence.
+Later, Batman is videotaped in action against some gun-toting bad guys.
+Local TV news states that it’s the first ever footage shot of Batman—but we probably shouldn’t take this at face value.
+Speaking of video footage, Alfred records Batman condemning Bat-merchandise and Bat-related violence.
+This public service announcement is released to all media outlets.
 The chaos intensifies as a Bat-costume-wearing copycat of the Circuit Rider begins a separate string of murders as well.
-Batman, Gordon, and FBI Agent Phyllis Turner bust the Circuit Rider while the copycat killer dies in a fiery explosion.
+Hoping to gain more insight into the burgeoning Bat-fad, Bruce dons a gaudy hip-hop gold chain (with a Bat-symbol affixed to it) and attends a raucous party at the Belfry.
+Not long afterward, the Belfry is bombed and destroyed by the right wing extremist organization known as the Parents’ Protection Committee.
+Batman is on-hand to save lives.
+Batman, Gordon, and FBI Agent Phyllis Turner then go after the Circuit Rider at a hotel.
+Both the Bat-copycat and the Circuit Rider die in a fiery hotel explosion.
+In the end, there is some slight insinuation that the Bat-copycat and the Circuit Rider could have been one and the same, but we’ll never know.

 –REFERENCE: In The Batman Files.
 Early May.
 Bruce attends the mayor’s ball where he flirts with Selina Kyle.